 Art requires ownership and possession.
-Its value can only be realized through its sale and transfer of possession.
-In the meantime, the owner retains the artwork with the expectation that it will yield a price at least equal to that which the owner paid for it.
+Its value can be realized only through its sale and transfer of possession.
+In the meantime, the owner retains the artwork with the expectation that it will yield a price that in real terms (i.e. adjusted by inflation) is at least equal to what the owner paid for it.

 There is no rational way to gauge whether the price of art will increase or decrease because its value is derived purely from the subjective (and private) visual enjoyment that the right of ownership conveys.
 Therefore, to an owner, art is a store of value.
-It conveys neither economic benefits nor is used as an economic input, but retains the value paid for it.
+It neither conveys economic benefits nor is used as an economic input, but retains the value paid for it.

 Gold and precious metals are another example of a store of value asset.
 In the emerging parts of the world, gold and silver are a significant means of maintaining wealth.
-In these countries, residents do not have access to the same range of financial products that are available to residents of more developed nations.
+Residents of these countries often do not have access to the same range of financial products that are available to residents of more developed nations.
 Consequently, they accumulate their wealth through a tangible asset as opposed to a capital asset.